Tyrrrz/CliWrap/Readme.md

 // -- result.RunTime         (TimeSpan)
 ```

-This execution model is very similar to `ExecuteAsync()`, but in this case the stdout and stderr streams are buffered in-memory.
-You can see what the console wrote to those streams by inspecting the `StandardOutput` and `StandardError` properties on the returned `BufferedCommandResult` object.
+This execution model is very similar to `ExecuteAsync()`, but in this case the stdout and stderr streams are piped to in-memory buffers, instead of being completely ignored.
+You can see what the command wrote to those streams by inspecting the `StandardOutput` and `StandardError` properties on the returned `BufferedCommandResult` object.

 By default, `ExecuteBufferedAsync()` will assume that the underlying command uses `Console.OutputEncoding` for writing text to the console.
-If you need to, it's also possible to override encoding using one of the overloads:
+If needed, it's also possible to override encoding using one of the overloads:

 ```csharp
 // Treat both stdout and stderr as UTF8-encoded text streams